chauff/cse1500-web-transcripts/Lecture-6.md

 If you receive an `Error: Cannot find module 'ejs'` error after the `var ejs = require('ejs');` line, exit the shell (to do so, type `.exit`) and install the `ejs` module.
 To do this, run `npm install ejs` and then go back to the REPL.

+If you want to avoid the constant `Undefined` messages on the REPL (which are simply the return values of the commands entered), start the REPL with `node -e "require('repl').start({ignoreUndefined:true})"`.

 ```javascript
 var ejs = require('ejs');
 var template = '<%= message %>'; //<%= outputs the value into the template (HTML escaped)